Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Introduction

-The reminder of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Sec.\,\ref{sec:XY}, we review the spin-1 XY model, a paradigmatic model of exactly solvable QMBS, and use it to motivate the central questions.
 In Sec.\,\ref{sec:setup}, we introduce a general setup that abstracts the key structure of the spin-1 XY model.
-Section\,\ref{sec:preliminaries} reviews the representation-theoretic ingredients that will be used throughout.
-Section\,\ref{sec:HA} and \ref{sec:locality} contain the main structural results: section\,\ref{sec:HA} show that any operator annihilating the ferromagnetic scar manifold must be expressible in terms of local projectors that annihilate it locally, and Sec.\,\ref{sec:locality} proves that imposing locality restricts the remaining, non-annihilating part of the Hamiltonian to a Zeeman term.
-Section\,\ref{sec:quasi-local decomp} discusses sufficient conditions for obtaining strictly local annihilators and connect them to Dzyaloshinskii-Moriya (DM)-type interactions.
+Sec.\,\ref{sec:preliminaries} reviews the representation-theoretic ingredients that will be used throughout.
+Secs\,\ref{sec:HA} and \ref{sec:locality} contain the main structural results: Sec.\,\ref{sec:HA} shows that any operator annihilating the ferromagnetic scar manifold must be expressible in terms of local projectors that annihilate it locally, and Sec.\,\ref{sec:locality} proves that imposing locality restricts the remaining, non-annihilating part of the Hamiltonian to a Zeeman term.
+Sec.\,\ref{sec:quasi-local decomp} discusses sufficient conditions for obtaining strictly local annihilators and connects them to Dzyaloshinskii--Moriya (DM)-type interactions.
 We conclude in Sec.\,\ref{sec:discussion} with a discussion and outlook.